Art Ecology

 a place-making game for imagining Whakatū / Nelson’s future urban environment

-what would future Whakatū look like?
+If there were no rules what would future Whakatū look like?

 Urban Prototype provides a game based structure for rapid prototyping changes to the built environment.
 It amalgamates expected impacts from both river flooding and coastal inundation projections in the playable space and provides a frame for creating a resilient proposal to reflect the future impacts.
-The work is currently active at Ngā whare ātaungranga o Whakatū / Elma Turner Library, 27 Halifax Street, Whakatū /Nelson.
+The work was last active at Ngā whare mātaungranga o Whakatū / Elma Turner Library, 27 Halifax Street, Whakatū /Nelson.
 Scroll down for more detail and the back story of the project or to find the Draft Whakatū Nelson Climate Change Strategy Consultation

 Urban Prototype